instana/nodejs/CONTRIBUTING.md

 This is an open source project, and we appreciate your help!

-Each source file must include a license header e.g.
+Each source file must include this license header:

 ```
 /*